vdclab/vdclab-wiki/MultAlan-MSA.md

 {.links-list}

 ## User Notes
-> At the bottom of the input page you can choose presentation options for your results, as a coloured image or html text.
+> At the bottom of the input page you can choose presentation options (text size/color, background color, line length, style you wish to show consensus, etc) for your results.
+Your results can be output as a coloured image (GIF), plain text or colored html text.
 {.is-info}

 ## Citations